RichardsGroup/LSST_training/README.md

 #### To do:
 - [ ] Clean up the non-AGN sample (remove contaminated AGNs if possible)
 - [ ] Fit DHO model to merged light curves (crts + other surveys)
-- [x] Get colors (best-fit mags) for all sources in the two catalogs using casjob
+- [x] Get colors (best-fit mags) for all sources in the two catalogs using casjobs
 - [ ] Get corresponding CRTS light curves (DR3) for all sources